 Writers House is a full service literary agency that was founded in 1974.
-I started in our California office in 2009 as an intern to Steve Malk, and I have been in love with publishing and this company ever since.
+I started in our California office in 2009 as an intern to Steven Malk, and I have been in love with publishing and this company ever since.
 In NYC, I first learned under Brianne Johnson, and then went on to assist Rebecca Sherman and Geri Thoma.
 I've had the opportunity to work closely with a variety of bestselling and award-winning authors and illustrators, in genres ranging from picture books to middle grade and YA, to adult literary fiction and nonfiction.
 I'm actively building my own list of clients.

 I studied Literature & Writing at University of California, San Diego and earned my MFA in Fiction from Columbia University—not only do I understand the revision process from an agent’s point of view, I also understand it from a writer’s perspective.
 I truly love editorial work, and am hands-on when it comes to helping authors revise and build projects.